Lara-km/Wastewater-Treatment-Model/README.md

 What each file does

 File code.py is where the whole code is implemented.
 Brief description of the whole code including why and how Euler and bisection methods that were used, what to do if a secondary internal decay term is added.
-Below are what inputs, dependencies and outputs will show.
+Below are inputs, dependencies and what the outputs will show.

 How to run the code